Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Connect to the PAS Node as Root user and launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input).
 Ensure that you update <sap_component> to PAS/AAS
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
 1. Accept the security risk and authenticate with the systems ROOT user credentials
-1. Navigate through the drop-down menu to the "Primary Application Server Instance" relevant to your installation
+1. Navigate through the drop-down menu:
+    1. For PAS "SAP S/4HANA Foundation 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "Primary Application Server Instance"
+    1. For AAS ""SAP S/4HANA Foundation 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "High-Availability System" > "Additional Application Server Instance"
 1. On the Parameter Settings Screen Select "Custom" and click "Next"
 1. Ensure the Profile Directory is set to `/sapmnt/<SID>/profile/` and click "Next"
 1. Set the Message Server Port to 3611 and click "Next"